stellar/sorobounties/README.md

 - Fun dapp tutorials (such as [Cowchain Farm](https://github.com/stellar/sorobounty-spectacular/discussions/14))
 - Video walkthroughs (such as this one on [regulated assets](https://www.youtube.com/playlist?list=PLJo7htkGqBrFIHg6keCRRYjf6AEB1m1wo))

-Soroban is currently live on Stellar Testnet.
+Soroban is currently live on Stellar Testnet and Futurenet.
 You may encounter some problems as you are using the platform and various tools.
 We encourage you to report any problems or bugs you find in our Stellar Developer Discord under the #soroban channels.

 ## What makes a good submission